Yandex Cloud

 API

-To get a list of Kubernetes clusters, go to the folder page and select Managed Service for Kubernetes.
+To get a list of Kubernetes clusters, in the management console, select a folder and go to Managed Service for Kubernetes.

 Run this command: